-4.3.3.1 If a Transmission Curtailment occurs prior to 45 minutes before the hour of delivery, then «Customer Name» shall be responsible for securing replacement energy or alternate transmission, arranging delivery to the Balancing Authority Area in which «Customer Name» is located, and notifying Power Services of the revised delivery schedule prior to 45 minutes before the hour of delivery.
+4.3.2.1 If a Transmission Curtailment occurs prior to 45 minutes before the hour of delivery, then «Customer Name» shall be responsible for securing replacement energy or alternate transmission, arranging delivery to the Balancing Authority Area in which «Customer Name» is located, and notifying Power Services of the revised delivery schedule prior to 45 minutes before the hour of delivery.

-If Power Services is unable to secure secondary network transmission for the replacement resource because «Customer Name» did not notify Power Services of the revised delivery schedule prior to 45 minutes prior to the hour of delivery or secondary network transmission is unavailable, then «Customer Name» shall be subject to charges consistent with the provisions of this Agreement and all related products and BPA’s power rate schedules, including UAI charges.
+If Power Services is unable to secure secondary network transmission for the replacement resource because «Customer Name» did not notify Power Services of the revised delivery schedule prior to 45 minutes prior to the hour of delivery or secondary network transmission is unavailable, then «Customer Name» shall be subject to charges consistent with the provisions of this Agreement and all related products and BPA’s applicable Wholesale Power Rate Schedules and GRSPs, including Unauthorized Increase charges.

-4.3.3.2 Power Services shall not accept replacement delivery schedules for Transmission Curtailments that occur less than 45 minutes before the delivery hour. «Customer Name» shall be subject to charges consistent with the provisions of this Agreement and all related products and BPA’s power rate schedules, including UAI charges.
+4.3.2.2 Power Services shall not accept replacement delivery schedules for Transmission Curtailments that occur less than 45 minutes before the delivery hour. «Customer Name» shall be subject to charges consistent with the provisions of this Agreement and all related products and BPA’s applicable Power Rate Schedules and GRSPs, including Unauthorized Increase charges.

-Option 1: Include the following for customers purchasing TSS-Full

-4.3.3.3 If a Planned Transmission Outage is announced prior to «Customer Name»’s submission of a delivery schedule in pre-schedule, then «Customer Name» shall be responsible for securing replacement energy or alternate transmission, arranging delivery to the Balancing Authority Area in which «Customer Name» is located, and notifying Power Services of the revised delivery schedule prior to the preschedule deadline described in section 4.1 of this exhibit.
+4.3.2.3 If a Planned Transmission Outage is announced prior to «Customer Name»’s submission of a delivery schedule in pre-schedule, then «Customer Name» shall be responsible for securing replacement energy or alternate transmission, arranging delivery to the Balancing Authority Area in which «Customer Name» is located, and notifying Power Services of the revised delivery schedule prior to the preschedule deadline described in section 4.1 of this exhibit.

-End Option 1 TSS-Full

-Option 2: Include the following for customers purchasing TSS-Partial (07/15/21 Version)

-4.3.3.3 If a Planned Transmission Outage is announced prior to «Customer Name»’s submission of a delivery schedule in pre-schedule, then «Customer Name» shall be responsible for securing replacement energy or alternate transmission, arranging delivery to the Balancing Authority Area in which «Customer Name» is located, and carbon copying Power Services on the E-Tag of the revised delivery schedule prior to the scheduling requirements described in section 4.1 of this exhibit.

-End Option 2 TSS-Partial

-4.3.4 TCMS Coverage Eligibility, Determination and Termination
+4.3.3 TCMS Coverage Eligibility, Determination and Termination